 Harmony is frozen or not responding

-If Harmony stops sending commands or is not responding we recommend rebooting your remote, keyboard or restarting the Harmony app.
-You will not lose any device or Activity information.
+If Harmony stops sending commands or is not responding we recommend rebooting your remote.
+You will not lose any device information.

 If you're using a Harmony hub‑based product, there's no need to power off your devices before rebooting your remote.
 Harmony will gather your device power state information from Harmony Hub using your Wi‑Fi network once your remote powers back on.

 If you own a Harmony remote that doesn't use Harmony Hub, power off all of your devices such as your television and AV receiver.
 After Harmony reboots it will assume everything is in a powered off state.

 Removing the batteries

 Harmony 200/300/350 and Harmony 600/650/700 devices can be rebooted by removing and replacing the batteries.

 Harmony Pro, Elite, Ultimate, Ultimate One or Touch remotes may be rebooted by pressing and holding the Off button at the top of the remote for approximately 15 seconds.